-Natural born sprinters have a higher percentage of fast twitch fibers than normal people.
-Road cycling sprinters are not as pure sprinters as you see them in track and field.
-This is because the sprinters have to carry themselves a long distance before they can see the finish line.
+Natural-born sprinters have a higher percentage of fast-twitch fibers than ordinary people.
+As a result, road cycling sprinters are not as pure sprinters as you see them in track and field.
+The sprinters have to carry themselves a long distance before seeing the finish line.

-So if you already know that the sprinters are faster than you, then you basically have three options: attack, attack, attack – Got it?”
+So if you already know that the sprinters are faster than you, then you have three options: attack, attack, attack – Got it?”